 Mercury provides customers with sweep statements showing how deposits are distributed across their bank partners and program banks.

-Note: In March 2025, Mercury announced they are transitioning away from Evolve Bank & Trust and giving customers the option to migrate their Mercury accounts to another partner on their platform.
+Note: In March 2025, Mercury completed its migration away from Evolve Bank & Trust to Choice Financial Group and Column N.A. and giving customers the option to migrate their Mercury accounts to another partner on their platform.

 It's also important to note that Choice Financial Group, one of Mercury's key banking partners, has faced increased regulatory scrutiny regarding its banking-as-a-service relationships.